raspberrypilearning/getting-started-guide-microbit/en/step_6.md

 The micro:bit has an on-board sensor that can read the light levels in the environment.

-The sensor returns a numbers between 0 and 255, with 255 being the most light the sensor can detect.
+The sensor returns a number between 0 and 255, with 255 being the most light the sensor can detect.

 --- task ---